 A sentinel lymph node biopsy is a surgical procedure that helps healthcare providers determine if or how far a cancer has spread within the body.

 Lymph nodes are part of the body’s lymphatic system.
-The lymphatic system is one weapon your body uses to fight infections like cancer, bacteria, and other foreign materials.
-The system consists of a clear fluid called lymph that traps these particles.
+The lymphatic system is one weapon your body uses to fight infections like bacteria, viruses, and other foreign materials.
+The lymph system consists of a clear fluid called lymph that traps these particles.
 This fluid flows to your lymph nodes.
-Nodes are small, round organs in your neck, underarms, groin, abdomen, and chest.
+Lymph nodes are normally small, round organs in your neck, underarms, groin, abdomen, and chest.
 When infected or when cancer spreads to a lymph node, the node may become large, hard, and painful.
 But cancer can spread to a lymph node and it may feel exactly the same as it did before the cancer was there.

 When you have a cancerous tumor, the sentinel lymph node is the node that the cancer may pass to first, before spreading to other lymph nodes.
 Examining cells in this node can give your healthcare provider a lot of information about the state of your cancer.
 To do this, your healthcare provider may order a procedure called a sentinel lymph node biopsy.
 The biopsy involves surgery to remove the node so that it can be examined.